Resource-Constrained Shortest Path with Polytopic Reset Sets: Methodology

 While the discrete graph search identifies the optimal sequence of regions \(\sigma\), the resulting path is limited by the resolution of the wavefront points.
-To alleviate this, we apply convex programming subsequently to treat the entry/exit points as continuous decision variables, effectively polishing the path to its true global optimum within that sequence.
+To alleviate this, we apply convex programming subsequently as a continuous-refinement stage to treat the entry/exit points as continuous decision variables, effectively polishing the path to its true global optimum within that sequence.